We Love Rhubarb.

 Harvest healthy rhubarb.
 Create amazing dishes from rheum-rhaponticum.
 Who knew?

-Ever-since I can remember, rhubarb was a gardening favorite with my Grandparents in their backyard and they faithfully tended it.
+Ever-since I can remember, this plant was a gardening favorite with my Grandparents in their backyard and they faithfully tended it.

 As necessary, it was picked numerous times over the season.
 It was cleaned and chopped, put into bags and frozen.
 Their freezer was always full.